top of page

 MEETING THE CHALLENGE

-To deliver freshwater ecosystem restoration and conservation at scale by 2030, the Challenge requires the active support of all actors involved in water-related activities across all sectors – including agriculture, infrastructure, finance, energy, urban planning, conservation, and many more.
+To deliver freshwater ecosystem restoration and protection at scale by 2030, the FWC requires the active support of all actors involved in water-related activities across all sectors – including agriculture, aquaculture, fisheries, forestry, water infrastructure, finance, energy, urban planning, conservation, and many more.
+Only through the combined efforts of all stakeholders working at different levels, from high-level policy reforms to local grassroots projects will rivers and wetlands be revived and conserved.